PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 call argument or `{` block counts as one level; exceeding the limit is reported as `Maximum nesting depth exceeded`.
 This is far more nesting than a readable program needs, and it keeps pathological input from exhausting the interpreter's stack.

+Procedure recursion is capped at 1000 nested calls, and `EVAL`/`EXECUTE` nesting at 32 levels.
+Both are reported as errors rather than crashing the interpreter.

+Built-in functions are resolved before user-defined procedures, so a procedure declared with a built-in's name is never called.
+A *variable* may still be named like a built-in, since only calls resolve to built-ins.

+`CLASS` is parsed but not implemented, and networking is not available yet -- `IMPORT` reads local files only.

+Everything that needs a host process -- file IO, paths, running programs, process management and the machine facts -- works in the native `fpli` binary and under WASI.
+In the browser-embedded WebAssembly build each of those raises an error saying the sandbox has no filesystem or host process; the rest of the language is unaffected.